 The earlier generation of Instant cameras used films, and it got replaced by paper prints.
 There are many different models from Polaroid, and other Instant camera manufacturers.
 Kodak and Fujifilm are the other known manufacturers of Instant cameras.

 9. Digital Cine Cameras

 Digital Cine cameras are high-end types of cameras used for filming movies or documentaries.
 They come with interchangeable lens options.
 Film professionals make use of cine cameras.
 They are used mainly for video recording, and all the models are capable of supporting resolutions of 4k and more.

 Some of the popular Digital Cine cameras include Blackmagic Design URSA Mini Pro 4.6K, Canon EOS C100 Mark II, and Sony PXW-Z150 4k XDCAM.

 10. Action Cameras / GoPro Cameras

 Action cameras/ GoPro Cameras are known for their miniature size, capable of fitting into many places where it is tough to mount normal cameras.

-You can use an action camera to capture images, record videos and do time-lapse photography.
+You can use an action camera to capture images, record videos, and do time-lapse photography.
 They come with various mounting options.
-You can mount it on helmet, wrist, body, on vehicles or on clothing.
+You can mount it on a helmet, wrist, body, on vehicles, or on clothing.

 Certain action cameras allow you to connect it to your smartphone for remote triggering and live view.GoPro and YI are some of the well-known action camera brands.